 As an Amazon Associate I earn from qualifying purchases.

 Tart and sweet lemon curd, ready in just 10 minutes.
-Great for filling cakes, pies, cupcakes, or as a spread.
+Great for filling cakes, pies, and cupcakes, or using as a spread.

 It’s rare that I’m not excited to bring you a recipe, because let’s be honest, I just love sharing my recipes with all of you.

-Lemon curd is one of those things that sounds super gross, but in reality, it’s one of the tastiest condiments/fillings/spreads/dips to ever exist in the baking world.
-I think Little Miss Muffet ruined the word “curd” for all of us when she ate it with her whey atop her tuffet because also: what’s a tuffet?
+Lemon curd is one of those things that can sound unappealing, but in reality, it’s one of the tastiest condiments/fillings/spreads/dips to ever exist in the baking world.
+I think perhaps Little Miss Muffet ruined the word “curd” for all of us when she ate it with her whey atop her tuffet because also: what exactly is a tuffet?

-So many confusing words in that story.
+So many confusing concepts in that story.
 And then all the talk about spiders?!

 No wonder “curd” sounds so weird to us now.

 The truth is, curd is anything but weird and certainly very far from unappealing.
 It is a type of fruit custard that is typically made with fruit juice, egg yolks, sugar, and butter.

 Lemon curd is typically the most popular curd flavor you’ll stumble upon, but lots of different varieties exist (say hello to my friend Julie’s blueberry cardamom curd— OH EM GEE CARDAMOM— and my friend Amy’s passionfruit curd).

 It sounds difficult to turn these simple ingredients into a thick and creamy fruit spread, but I can assure you that making lemon curd is really quite easy.

-In the top bowl, you’ll combine the egg yolks, sugar, lemon zest, lemon juice, and just a touch of salt (to balance the tart and sweet) and cook it while whisking the mixture constantly (again, with a non-metal whisk).
+In the top bowl, you’ll combine the egg yolks, sugar, lemon zest, fresh lemon juice, and just a touch of salt (to balance the tart and sweet) and cook it while whisking the mixture constantly (again, with a non-metal whisk).
 It’s crucial to keep the mixture moving so the eggs don’t cook.

 After you’ve whisked in all of the butter, cover the mixture with plastic wrap, pressing the plastic wrap onto the surface of the lemon curd to ensure a film doesn’t form on the curd itself (like we do with lemon truffles).

 Make sure all of the air is pushed out of the seal between plastic and lemon curd, because the film that develops is weird.
 Certainly nothing that isn’t safe to eat, it’s just not so appealing and can create chunks in your curd.
 Let’s keep things nice and smooth!